Lunastellia/Challenger-Among-Us/README.md

 > Just download this file : https://github.com/Lunastellia/Challenger-Among-Us/archive/Launcher.zip
 > extract files, open folder "Challenger-Among-Us-1.0.0" and execute (right click + Run to Administrator) Launcher.exe for download/Update the game !

+Bugs or feature suggestions :
+You can join me at : Lunastellia.Oriana@gmail.com

 Resources :